I walked a lot during my Hong Kong trip—here’s what I found

 Is that a ball or an ‘atis’?

 A replica of a 10-meter bun tower used for the Bun Festival in Cheung Chau Island.
-People used to climb this to get a blessed bun, but after an accident in 1978, they just opted to hand buns out to devotees.more
+People used to climb this to get a blessed bun, but after an accident in 1978, they just opted to hand buns out to devotees

 Hong Kong Museum of History offers an in-depth look of Hong Kong’s prehistoric to modern eras.
-You get to learn about the type of people who lived in HK’s territories, what happened before they gained sovereign independence from the People’s Republic of China, and during the British colonization.
+You get to learn about the type of people who lived in the territories, what happened before they gained sovereign independence from the People’s Republic of China, and during the British colonization.
 Make sure you allot at least two hours when you’re touring the exhibits because all eight parts are big and there are a lot of historical facts to read.

 Old Town Central (Sheung Wan/Central)

 Old Town Central is one of the oldest yet dynamic places in Hong Kong.
-Here, you’ll find street art, vintage shops, and food places that you can visit on foot.
+Here, you’ll find street art, vintage shops, and food places you can visit on foot.
 Fair warning though: There are several uphill roads here, so prepare your water jugs and cardio ability.

 Street art

 Painting by Shingo Katori.
-You can find on the side of an escalator.
+You can find on the side of an escalator

-Marily, Aubrey, and Charlie along Hollywood road.
+Marily, Aubrey, and Charlie along Hollywood Road

 As mentioned, you’ll find a lot of street art along the main roads and inner streets.
 Some of the landmarks in the OTC map show Shingo Katori’s art along Shelley Street and the colorful murals along Hollywood Road.
 It’s a feast for the eyes while you’re walking from point A to point B.